wp-plugins/redirect-to-wp/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Add a meta box to all posts, pages, custom post types to add url you want to redirect from (old url) to the new post.
-You can use redirection plugin here: <https://wordpress.org/plugins/redirection/> The other option is the website htaccess file.
+This will help you create redirects while creating or updating your site posts or pages.
+By adding a url field to all of your posts or pages and choose the best option for you.

 == Description ==

 Add a meta box to all posts, pages, custom post types to add url you want to redirect from (old url) to the new post.
 You can use redirection plugin here: <a href="https://wordpress.org/plugins/redirection/">Redirection Plugin.</a> OR The other option is the website htaccess file.

-There is times we need to change a domain or moving from diffrent CMS to wordpress.
-In the process it can be complex to remeber and update the redirects with detailes like:
+This will help you create redirects while creating or updating your site posts or pages, so you don't need to update the old and new links when you finish updating your website.

+so you don't need to remember:

 * The new posts or pages url
 * which post or page I all ready redirected ?
-* And so on...
+* repeat 50% of the process again and so on ....

 == Installation ==